Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-06-28-Virtual_Environment_With_Python.md

 /usr/local/cuda-9.0/bin:/usr/local/cuda-9.0/bin:/home/hyunyoung2/bin:/home/hyunyoung2/.local/bin:.......
 {% endhighlight %}

+** if you want to system-site-packages, run venv with the option,--system-site-packages.**

 Finally, If you don't want to use virtual environment, you have to deactivate the activated environment with the command like:

 > deactivate